How about getting paid instantly?

 Pros of Due Upon Receipt

 One of the biggest advantages of this invoicing term is quite evident and that’s faster payment.
 You can expect payment for your work done within 24 to 48 hours while with online banking it’s just a matter of minutes.
+So, ultimately you are assured with smooth cash flow.

 Looking through hundreds of emails and documents to identify pending invoices is really an uphill struggle.
 Instant payment option saves all your time and effort.
 Online invoicing software can make your task more hassle-free.